 In July of 2011, an average of 75 European starlings were observed on the GFL Zion Landfill.
-Comparing that to the average number of starlings observed during surveys in June of 2024, which was 64, it shows an overall reduction of 15%.
+Comparing that to the average number of starlings observed during surveys in June of 2025, which was 89, it shows an overall increase of 19%.
 Since January of 2021, there has been an increase in European starling numbers during the winter months.
 This increase in the starling population within the winter months could be attributed to the colder temperatures.
 The colder temperatures require the starlings to feed regularly for survival and the landfill provides a reliable food source.
 Additionally, this trend could be linked to the species high nesting/roosting site fidelity, meaning that hatchlings and adults return to sites that have been deemed reliable in previous years.